A General Lower Bound for the Limited Augmented Zarankiewicz Number based upon Complete Graphs: A Quadratic -Bound: Maximal Construction

 It is a classical result in extremal graph theory that the Zarankiewicz number satisfies \(z\bigl(\binom{q+1}{2}, q+1\bigr) = q(q+1)\) for every integer \(q\ge 2\) \cite{CHM24}.
 The extremal graph achieving this bound is the incidence graph of the complete graph \(K_{q+1}\): the vertices on the left correspond to the edges of \(K_{q+1}\), the vertices on the right to the vertices of \(K_{q+1}\), and a left vertex (edge) is adjacent to a right vertex (vertex) iff the vertex is an endpoint of the edge.
 Such an extremal graph of $z(m, n)$ is unique up to isomorphism.
 This can be proved by induction on $q$.
 This construction was first given by Reiman \cite{RS65} and is also discussed in the survey by Guy \cite{Gu69}.

 We now build upon this classical extremal graph by adding 2-edges to obtain a limited augmented bipartite graph with a larger total number of edges.
-The result is stated in the following theorem.
+The result is the main result of this paper.